Coralesoft/GridLex/README.md

 ## Details

 This repository contains a word search application that searches for words in a grid of characters.
 The application uses a depth-first search (DFS) algorithm and a Trie data structure to efficiently find words in the grid.
-The words are loaded from a CSV file, and the application supports ignoring specific words, removing spaces, fixing invalid values like NaN, and setting a minimum word length for valid words.
+The words are loaded from a CSV file, and the application supports ignoring specific words, removing spaces, fixing invalid values, and setting a minimum word length for valid words.

 ## Features